Chris Ramsey (footballer)

-Christopher Leroy Ramsey MBE (born 28 April 1962) is a former professional footballer who is currently technical director at Queens Park Rangers.
+Christopher Leroy Ramsey MBE (born 28 April 1962) is a former professional footballer who is The Football Association's Professional Development Phase (PDP) Lead across England teams.
 He played as a defender, most often as a right back, for Bristol City, Brighton & Hove Albion, Swindon Town, Southend United, Naxxar Lions and Cocoa Expos.
 Ramsey coached for Tottenham Hotspur working with their academy and was appointed as first team coach where he assisted Tim Sherwood and Les Ferdinand.
 He was placed in temporary charge of Queens Park Rangers, in February 2015 following the resignation of manager, Harry Redknapp.
 After being temporary coach of Queens Park Rangers and following their relegation to the Championship, Ramsey was named head coach on a permanent basis in May 2015.
 He is nicknamed "Rambo".

 He was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to football and diversity in sport.

+The London Football Awards 2025 announced that Ramsey is set to be awarded the Outstanding Contribution to London Football Award.

 Playing career

 He began his career as an apprentice at Bristol City before moving on to Brighton and Hove Albion.
-He played for Brighton in the 1983 FA Cup Final.
-The opponents were Manchester United.
-With Brighton leading, Ramsey was injured by a bad tackle from Norman Whiteside and was still hobbling as Frank Stapleton got ahead of him to equalise for United.
-Moments later Ramsey received further treatment for his injury and was promptly substituted.
+He played for Brighton in the 1983 FA Cup Final against Manchester United.
+With Brighton leading, Ramsey was injured by a bad tackle from Norman Whiteside, and was still hobbling as Frank Stapleton got ahead of him to equalise for United.
+Moments later, Ramsey received further treatment for his injury and was promptly substituted.
 After a drawn final at Wembley, Ramsey missed the replay due to the injury and Brighton lost 4–0.

 Ramsey went on loan to Swindon Town from Brighton on 30 August 1984, who were then under the management of Lou Macari.
 He signed on a permanent contract on 13 December 1984 and stayed at Swindon for three years until joining Southend United on 14 August 1987.

 Whilst at Swindon he won a Fourth Division championship medal in the 85–86 Swindon team, playing 43 of the 46 league games.
 He also played 25 games the following season when Swindon won back-to-back promotions by beating Gillingham in the Third Division play-off final replay at Selhurst Park on 29 May 1987.